-Powered by .id - the population experts for Golden Plains Shire
+Powered by .id (informed decisions) for Golden Plains Shire

 The primary housing market role that the Shire has played in this period is providing alternative housing options for older families generally originating in Geelong and to a lesser extent, Melbourne and Ballarat.
 There is expected to be continued demand for residential expansion within the areas of the Shire closest to Geelong both from existing residents and from external migrants, most notably from overseas and suburban Geelong.
 It is assumed that this pattern will continue into the future as sufficient supplies of land have been identified for development, especially in and around the township of Bannockburn.
 With the variety of residential and rural locations, different areas within the Shire have developed different roles within the housing market.
 Areas in the south east of the Shire such as Bannockburn, Batesford and rural residential subdivision are attractive to both young and mature families that have generally (due to proximity and connectivity) moved from suburban Geelong and to a lesser extent Melbourne.
 While areas closer to Ballarat also attract some younger families, they also experience a significant net loss of young adults and school leavers who tend to move to larger centres for education and employment.
 This trend is common to most rural and regional areas in Australia.